Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Ramya's Powers and Dominion

-Reborn as a [[/5.
-Mechanics/Bestiary/Undead/Death Knight.md|death knight]], Ramya desperately tries to hold on to or retake the Sapphire Throne in a cycle of victory and loss with her equally uncompromising siblings.
+Reborn as a [[5.
+Mechanics\Bestiary\Undead\Death Knight.md|death knight]], Ramya desperately tries to hold on to or retake the Sapphire Throne in a cycle of victory and loss with her equally uncompromising siblings.
 Although an illusion disguises her deathless state, Ramya constantly feels the chill in her bones and her own crumbling flesh.
 Her existence has becomes one of constant struggle, doubt, and defeat as her obsessions shape all of Kalakeri.

 ##### War Leader

 Ramya eagerly leads her troops in battle.
-She rides into combat upon a war [[/5.
-Mechanics/Bestiary/Beast/Elephant.md|elephant]] or [[/5.
-Mechanics/Bestiary/Dragon/Wyvern.md|wyvern]] and carries the legendary talwar (longsword) and longbow of the Vasavadan dynasty's founder.
+She rides into combat upon a war [[5.
+Mechanics\Bestiary\Beast\Elephant.md|elephant]] or [[5.
+Mechanics\Bestiary\Dragon\Wyvern.md|wyvern]] and carries the legendary talwar (longsword) and longbow of the Vasavadan dynasty's founder.
 The Vasavadan coat of arms, a golden wyvern clutching a white lotus in its talons, emblazons her armor and that of her soldiers.

 ##### Merciless